ciceklab/CHALLENGER/README.md

 > CHALLENGER is a RoBERTa-based deep learning tool designed for predicting copy number variations (CNVs) in challenging genomic regions using short-read whole-genome sequencing (WGS) data.
+See the <a href="https://www.biorxiv.org/content/10.1101/2025.11.23.690083v1">preprint</a> for more information.

 > The repository with processed samples, ground truth data, and CNV predictions for all samples to reproduce the analyses in the paper can be found here : <a href="https://zenodo.org/records/17593221" target="_blank">**CHALLENGER results reproduction**</a>